SusanaMarques/QuickCheck-WebApp/README.md

 # QuickCheck: webapp developped to aid health care professionals in their decision making process

 ##### How to run: `yarn start` + `yarn start-api`
-#### :pill::syringe: The machine learning models and benchmarking process that support this webapp can be found [here](https://github.com/SusanaMarques/QuickCheck-RecommendationSystem) :pill::syringe:
+#### :pill::syringe: The machine learning models and benchmarking process that support this webapp can be found [here](https://github.com/SusanaMarques/QuickCheck-RecommendationSystem)

 ![demo](https://github.com/SusanaMarques/QuickCheck-WebApp/blob/master/demo/1.png)